Curved Page Divider

 What If I am Fostering a Relative?

-Relatives can be considered eligible foster children under a particular set of circumstances.
-According to the Kinship Care Program through the Department of Social Services in Virginia, there are multiple ways for a close relative to care for and foster a child that may have been removed from another relative's home.
+Relatives can be considered eligible foster children under specific circumstances.
+According to the Kinship Care Program, administered by the Department of Social Services in Virginia, there are multiple ways for a close relative to care for and foster a child who may have been removed from another relative's home.
 Various resources and answers to Frequently Asked Questions can be found here.

 Financial and Background Requirements For Foster Parents